-If M is a symplectic matrix and $\lambda$ is an eigenvalue of M with multiplicity k, then so is $\lambda^{-1}$ .
-Moreover $\det(M) = 1$ , so M is volume and orientation preserving.
+As a manifold, the symplectic group has a single nontrivial loop (its fundamental group is the integers).
+The winding number of a loop in the symplectic group is called the Maslov index (McDuff and Salamon, 1995); it is especially important for semi-classical quantization.
+If M is a symplectic matrix and λ is an eigenvalue of M with multiplicity k, then so is λ^{-1} .
+Moreover det(M) = 1, so M is volume and orientation preserving.
 A consequence of this spectral theorem is that orbits of a symplectic map cannot be asymptotically stable.
-There are four basic stability types for symplectic maps: an eigenvalue pair $(\lambda, \lambda^{-1})$ is
+There are four basic stability types for symplectic maps: an eigenvalue pair (λ, λ^{-1}) is

-- hyperbolic, if $\lambda$ is real and larger than one; - hyperbolic with reflection, if λ is real and less than minus one; - elliptic, if $\lambda = e^{2\pi i\omega}$ has magnitude one; - part of a Krein quartet if $\lambda$ is complex and has magnitude different from one, for then there is a quartet of related eigenvalues $(\lambda, \lambda^{-1}, \bar{\lambda}, \bar{\lambda}^{-1})$ .
+- hyperbolic, if λ is real and larger than one; - hyperbolic with reflection, if λ is real and less than minus one; - elliptic, if $\lambda = e^{2\pi i \omega}$ has magnitude one. - part of a Krein quartet if λ is complex and has magnitude different from one, for then there is a quartet of related eigenvalues $(\lambda, \lambda^{-1}, \overline{\lambda}, \overline{\lambda}^{-1})$.

-Thus, a periodic orbit can be linearly stable only when all of its eigenvalue pairs are elliptic.
-For this case, the linearized motion corresponds to rotation with n rotation numbers $\omega_i$ .
+Thus a periodic orbit can be linearly stable only when all of its eigenvalue pairs are elliptic.
+For this case the linearized motion corresponds to rotation with n rotation numbers ω_i .